 - Frostina is a Shy Blue-Haired Girl who wears a cape and hood over her blue kimono.
 She owns a bar in Downtown Springdale under the guise of a human woman named "Ms. Frost".
 Frostina wears a cape because she can't control her powers well (and because she has bad circulation).
 Frostina was once a young girl who became lost in the mountains.
 She went into a cave to stay warm but ended up freezing to death.

 - Blizzaria is older and more confident than Frostina.
 She ditched her hood and wears her ponytail tied up with a hairclip that resembles ice (the hairclip item is what causes her to evolve).
 In the anime adaptation, Blizzaria is a Breakout Character due to her cuteness and appears in several intro sequences, promotional materials, and episodes (where she's often a love interest in pop culture parody skits).
 Blizzaria is far cuter and sweeter than most incarnations of Yuki-onna however can still be malicious, such as when she crashed a fire-themed yo-kai party using her ice powers (though whether it was intentional or not is never specified).

 - Yuki Onna (2020): One serves as the antagonist.
 She chases you throughout the game, and will start to freeze you with ice breath if she's close enough to you.

 - Yume Nikki contains an effect that allows protagonist Madotsuki to transform into a Yuki-onna.

-- Yukinojo in Enchanted in the Moonlight is named as a "yukibito," and is basically a male version of a yuki-onna, complete with a translucent white veil over his hair in his ayakashi form.
+- Enchanted in the Moonlight: Yukinojo is named as a "yukibito," and is basically a male version of a yuki-onna, complete with a translucent white veil over his hair in his ayakashi form.
 He has power over ice and snow, and even in his human form his hands are always cold.